Stan Musial: Honors and recognition

 On June 14, 1973, Musial was the first inductee into the National Polish-American Hall of Fame, housed at St. Mary's College in Orchard Lake, Michigan.
 In 1989, he was inducted into the St. Louis Walk of Fame.
 Five years later, a baseball field was named after him in his hometown of Donora.
 In 2000, he was inducted into the Hall of Famous Missourians, and a bronze bust depicting him is on permanent display in the rotunda of the Missouri State Capitol.

+In 1987, Musial visited Kutno, Poland, donating $50,000 worth of sports equipment to the Polish Baseball Association (PZBall).
+He later became an honorary citizen of Kutno.
+In August 2000, the Stan Musial Stadium was built on 40 acres of land donated by Kutno to Little League Baseball.

 President Barack Obama awards the 2010 Presidential Medal of Freedom to Stan Musial in a ceremony in the East Room of the White House February 15, 2011.

 Nearly two decades after Musial retired, baseball statistician Bill James and the sabermetrics movement began providing new ways of comparing players across baseball history.
 In 2001, James ranked Musial the tenth-greatest baseball player in history, and the second-best left fielder of all time.
 According to Baseball-Reference.com, he ranks fifth all-time among hitters on the Black Ink Test, and third all-time on the Gray Ink Test—measures designed to compare players of different eras.
 He ranks first on Baseball-Reference's Hall of Fame Monitor Test, and is tied for second in the Hall of Fame Career Standards Test.
 Despite his statistical accomplishments, he is sometimes referred to as the most underrated or overlooked athlete in modern American sports history.
 Said sportswriter Jayson Stark of his 2007 analysis of baseball's under- and overrated players, "I can't think of any all-time great in any sport who gets left out of more who's-the-greatest conversations than Stan Musial."